ln-markets/docs.lnmarkets.com/src/step/README.md

 <img :src="$withBase('/assets/credentials.png')" alt="credentials">

-For account recovery, you have the option to enter an email address in your profile section.
+You have the option to enter an email address for account recovery.

 ## Fund your account